What is the Lifespan of a Supermarket Design Concept?

 New focal and ambiance lighting

 Often, older stores are either too bright or too dark, with no focal point lighting to accentuate key departments.
 Lighting is a very effective vehicle in enhancing the shopping mood.
-Often the importance of zone lighting is overlooked as part of the store design process.
+The importance of zone lighting is overlooked as part of the store design process.

-Many supermarket chains have put great investment in redesigning their check-out areas to include self-serve express kiosks in addition to new style of check-out counters to help expedite — one of the key pain points raised by customers.
+Many supermarket chains have put great investment in redesigning their check-out areas to include self-serve express kiosks in addition to a new style of check-out counters to help expedite — one of the key pain points raised by customers.
 With Amazon Go’s entry into the supermarket category with new mobile payment systems and devices, we are certain this will become a key area supermarkets will be investing in to remain competitive.
+Check out our full design exploration of the Supermarket of the Future below.

 For more information on how to optimize the layout of your grocery store chain, check out these articles: